veorq/blueflower/README.md

 Again, the use of a salt makes precomputation useless.

-The use of a same salt for both key derivation and verifier generation might look surprising, but it does not reduce security since different hash functions are used, and the unpredictability property is not affected.
+The use of a same salt for both key derivation and verifier generation might be surprising, but it does not reduce security since different hash functions are used, and the unpredictability property is not affected.